Emmotes/ic_spoilers/docs/gale.md

     "id": 1894,
     "flavour_text": "",
     "description": {
-        "desc": "Gale increases the effect of Archmage's Insight by $(amount)% for each Elminster Patron variant you have completed, stacking multiplicatively."
+        "desc": "Gale increases the effect of Archmage's Insight by $(not_buffed amount)% for each Elminster Patron variant you have completed, stacking multiplicatively."
     },
     "effect_keys": [
         {